An Internet Built For All: Fast, Affordable and Competitive

 More than two-thirds of Americans are now online, taking advantage of all the opportunities the Internet offers.
 But we need to convince all consumers that a broadband connection can enhance their lives.

-More than 600,000 low-income families have been connected to the Internet through cable industry broadband adoption programs.
+More than 1.25 million low-income families have been connected to the internet through cable industry broadband adoption programs.

 A Vibrant Marketplace